Hello, friends!

 Child care for your family

-Before and After School programs are available in every school for JK-Grade 6 students.
+Before and After School programs are available in every school for Kindergarten to Grade 6 students.

-Apply for free assistance with the region of Waterloo for help with Child Care costs
+Apply for fee assistance with the region of Waterloo for help with Child Care costs

 FAQs